Qualities often seen as upsides to life in small, rural communities may end up being challenges for someone seeking help with a mental health issue.

 “Being outside of a city can have a lot of benefits, but it can also have you hours from medical care,” said Dr. Rhonda Randall, chief medical officer at UnitedHealthcare.
 “In some communities, therapists, psychologists, psychiatrists and other behavioral health professionals can be a day’s drive away.”

-An estimated 1 in 3 Americans live in an area with a shortage of mental health professionals.
+An estimated 1 in 3 Americans lives in an area with a shortage of mental health professionals.
 Of those areas, two-thirds are in rural or partly rural regions of the country.

 So while the prevalence of mental illness in rural and urban residents is similar, available services can be harder to find.
 This disparity in access has taken on renewed significance as remote-work opportunities are giving more people the option to live and work wherever they choose.